-I have recently become a huge fan of the artist Banksy.
-Images like the one at the beginning of this post reflect every indescribably de-humanizing aspect of consumerism with dis-arming humor.
+I am a huge fan of the artist Banksy.
+With images like the one at the beginning of this post, he reflects every indescribably de-humanizing aspect of consumerism with dis-arming humor.
 His work invokes an emotion, a depth of understanding, that make words a clumsy vehicle in comparison.
 And his anonymity, his use of public spaces for his work, his humor and his compassion, make him … us.

 Who is Banksy?

 Banksy is me.

 My 14-year-old son who is studying art, introduced me to Banksy.
 I first introduced my son to the power of art through picture books, and one of my favorite picture books to read to him when he was very young was called I’m as Quick as a Cricket .
 The illustrations were beautiful and the message simple…

 I am everything… everything is in nature … I reflect to it and it reflects to me

 and that is the beauty of being whole, of being human….